ClassicConor/UoKCSYear1ExamNotes2024/Databases (With Exam Answers)/Databases 2021 Paper/Databases 2021 Answers.typ

 #block[
 #set enum(numbering: "(i)", start: 1)
 + State which of the superglobal variables are certainly set in next\_page.php, and which may be set or not depending on the user’s behaviour in index.php.
 Justify your answer.
 ]
 ]

-—- come back to this—
+- \$\_SESSION is certainly set because starting a session and setting a session variable does not depend on user behavior after the initial session_start() call.
+- \$\_COOKIE depends on whether the user's browser accepts cookies and sends them back in subsequent requests.
+- \$\_POST depends on whether the user submits the form in index.php.

 #quote(block: true)[
 #block[
 #set enum(numbering: "(i)", start: 2)
 + Assume that all the superglobal variable(s) you mentioned in your answer to (i) are passed to next\_page.php.
 Complete the code fragment below (i.e., to be included in next\_page.php) so that all values of the superglobal variables are printed as a sequence of "echo" statements.
 Give a possible solution of printing all these variables using the sequence of echo statements you have given.
 ]

 ```php